-Ilex verticillata 'Autumn Glow' Ilex verticillata 'Scarlet O'Hara' Ilex verticillata 'Bonfire' Ilex verticillata 'Sparkleberry' Ilex verticillata 'Harvest Red' Ilex verticillata 'Winter Red' Ilex verticillata 'Red Sprite'
+Ilex verticillata 'Autumn Glow'

+Ilex verticillata 'Scarlet O'Hara'

+Ilex verticillata 'Sparkleberry'

+Ilex verticillata 'Harvest Red'

+Ilex verticillata 'Winter Red'

+Ilex verticillata 'Winter Red'

 Invasive Plants

 What is an invasive species?

 An invasive species is legally defined as an organism that is not native to the ecosystem under consideration AND whose introduction causes or is likely to cause harm to the environment, economy, and/or human health.